As he eyes NBA future, UW’s Isaiah Stewart thankful for mentor and friend Russell Wilson

 “Quade was a big part of our team,” Stewart said.
 “He was the point guard.
 He ran the sets, ran the plays and got us what we needed to get into.
 When he went down, we were scrambling as to who was going to step up.”

-At one point, Washington dropped nine straight games, which tied for the second longest losing streak in team history.
+At one point, Washington dropped nine straight games, which tied for the second-longest losing streak in team history.
 The Huskies won three of their final five games, including a 69-63 victory at Arizona in the regular-season finale.

-However, the season ended the following week after a 77-70 loss to the Wildcats in the Pac-12 Tournament opener despite Stewart scoring a career-high 29 points and collecting 12 rebounds.
+However, the season ended the following week after a 77-70 loss to the Wildcats in the Pac-12 tournament opener despite Stewart scoring a career-high 29 points and collecting 12 rebounds.

 “Before the coronavirus ended everything, I was looking at it like this could be my last college game,” Stewart said.
-“At the same time, I wanted to keep on playing in this tournament and winning so I was going to do everything I could to give my team that best chance to win.
+“At the same time, I wanted to keep on playing in this tournament and winning, so I was going to do everything I could to give my team that best chance to win.

 “I just went out there with a killer mindset that I wasn’t going to be stopped.
 No matter what they throw at me or no matter what I see, I was going to do what I had to do to get the job done.”

 Since UW’s last game, Stewart has been holed up the past several weeks at his place on campus during the coronavirus outbreak.
-The solitary confinement has been tough for the hyperactive teenager who goes out for runs wearing a mask and gloves for exercise.
+The solitary confinement has been tough for the hyperactive teenager, who goes out for exercise runs wearing a mask and gloves.

 “I’m safe,” he said.
 “I’m just hanging out.
 Being inside and trying to practice social distancing.
 Just trying to encourage people to stay inside so we can get back to normal soon and start living the way we were living before.”